bmael/Webappli/README.md

 * XMLParser realized.
 (Niiner)
 * Create table for statistic into our database. (niiner)
 * Fixe a bug for Schedules in periodic import. (bmael)
+* Method into StatsPMVController to retrieves all itineraries between 2 dates with a given id. (bmael)
+* Creating all classes for JUnit test. (bmael)